boucadair/WG-Charters/onions.md

 Furthermore, ONIONS WG will coordinate with the relevant WGs to evaluate operational needs of abstraction-driven solutions (e.g., network slicing in Routing Area).
 YANG data models that are currently being progressed in other WGs, but are relevant to the ONIONS WG charter, could be considered to be moved to ONIONS with agreement from the relevant ADs, and rough consensus from the originating WG.
 Moreover, ONIONS WG will inform relevant WGs as appropriate (especially during adoption and WGLC) while the actual discussions happen on the ONIONS list.
 The ONIONS WG may have joint meetings with relevant WGs if and when deemed appropriate.

 The ONIONS WG will catalogue tooling-related resources in the WG GitHub or Wiki, including but not limited to existing tools, gaps, recommendations, examples of their use, example implementations, and relevant artifacts from hackathons or interoperability events.
 The WG is expected to encourage and support members to participate in hackathons and community-driven validation efforts to test and refine its outputs.
-Further, the ONIONS WG will produce updates to L2NM and L3NM YANG data models, assessments and recommendations for attachment circuits (AC) YANG data models.

 Some WG documents might not be published as IETF Stream RFCs and may instead be maintained as Internet-Drafts to support ongoing WG activities.